bykenkarlo/install_letsencrypt/README.md

 # How to Install Let's Encrypt in Namecheap Cpanel
 Install Let's Encrypt SSL in namecheap Cpanel

-** Make sure to uninstall the existing SSL certificate
+** Make sure to uninstall the existing SSL certificate and enable Sl terminal in cpanel

 Command:
 * curl https://get.acme.sh | sh